gilch/hissp/docs/style_guide.rst

 They never get their own line, but follow code on the same line.

-This acceptable in Lissp, and closer to the Python style (which would start *two* spaces after the code).
+This acceptable in Lissp, and closer to the Python style (which would start *two* spaces after the code.
+This also goes for readerless mode, where, aside from occasionally being used to imply groups, comment styles follow the same rules as normal Python.)
 Lisp traditionally uses margin comments instead (as described below), but this inline style is also common in Clojure.